Rong-Zhi/ReinforcementLearning/README.md

 # Master thesis -- Deep Reinforcement Learning under Uncertainty in Autonomous Driving
 **Supervisor from IAS lab: Dr. Joni Pajarinen**

 Deep reinforcement learning has made huge progress in recent years with the help of many breakthrough technologies.
-Computers could automatically learn to play Atari games at human level from raw pixels, AlphaGo could even beat the world champions at Go. partial observability is important in real world problems.
-For example, In real-time strategy games, the player usually could only observe partial environments of the game, where the rest is unknown to the player, In Autonomous driving, the car's sensors give a lot of information but e.g. cars behind corners, pedestrians behind cars cannot be observed using current sensors ....
+Computers could automatically learn to play Atari games at human level from raw pixels, AlphaGo could even beat the world champions at Go.
+Partial observability is important in real world problems, for example, in real-time strategy games, the player usually could only observe partial environments of the game, where the rest is unknown to the player.
+In Autonomous driving, the agent car's sensors give a lot of information but e.g. cars behind corners, pedestrians behind cars cannot be observed using current sensors ....
-POMDP is the standard model for which is the so-called POMDP problem.
+POMDP is the standard model for such cases which is the so-called POMDP problem.
 In autonomous driving, the agent car receives signals from noisy sensors and the envrionment of the real world is always partial observable, to address such problems, we will implement different algorithms, try to improve one of them or propose our own algorithm on CARLA.

-(structure)

 ## Application: CARLA
 (application)